PayPal’s CEO Dan Schulman: “Capitalism needs an upgrade.”

 Stakeholder capitalism has become both a flashy buzzword and a lightning rod for political division.

-Despite these headwinds, many business leaders believe it is an important framework for navigating our current moment.
-They argue that businesses exist to serve a range of stakeholders, including consumers, employees, and the planet, rather than just growing their stock prices and the bottom line.
-In recent years, however, this approach has become increasingly politicized, creating new challenges for CEOs.
+Despite these headwinds, many business leaders believe it’s an important framework for navigating our current moment.
+They argue that companies exist to serve a range of stakeholders—including consumers, employees, society, and the planet—rather than just growing their stock prices and the bottom line.
+But in recent years, this belief—and the so-called ESG (environmental, social, and governance) policies it’s birthed—have been increasingly politicized.

-Dan Schulman, PayPal’s CEO, for instance, has been advocating for companies to embrace moral leadership, but he understands it is fraught.
+PayPal CEO Dan Schulman has advocated for companies to embrace moral leadership, but he knows it is fraught.
 “We live in an extremely divisive country right now,” Schulman told the crowd at Fast Company‘s Innovation Festival in New York on Tuesday.
 “There is no way that any of us who have major consumer brands can avoid the cultural wars.”

 Wading into the Culture Wars